-She is Co-Investigator and Co-Director of the ESRC Centre for Microsocial Change (ISER) and Co-Investigator of the Programme for Human Rights, Big Data and Technology (Law) at Essex.
-Her recent research funding is from Grand Challanges Canada, ESRC, International Growth Centre, RCUK-Newton and the Bank of Sweden.
+She is Co-Investigator and Co-Director of the ESRC Research Centre for Micro-social Change (ISER) and Co-Investigator of the Programme for Human Rights, Big Data and Technology (Law) at Essex.
+Her recent research funding is from the British Academy, Grand Challenges Canada, the ESRC, the International Growth Centre, RCUK-Newton and the Bank of Sweden.

 Gender: women's property rights, abortion, domestic violence, dowry, fertility, maternal mortality, gender wage gaps, political representation of women.